 The transfer tax is a tax imposed on the seller (or “grantor”) during the conveyance of real property so it is typically their responsibility to pay.
 If the seller finds a way to not pay the tax (or just disappears), the responsibility to pay falls on the buyer.
 One way or another, the tax is going to get paid.

 One corner of the market where buyers typically pay the transfer tax is new development.
 Unless it is negotiated as part of the purchase, sponsors expect the buyer to pay the transfer tax.
 In softer markets, that’s more negotiable.
 Who pays the transfer tax in a sponsor sale can feel like a matter of principle for many participants but it’s just part of the overall negotiation.
 A dollar paid is a dollar paid regardless of where it goes.
 However, buyers looking at New York City new development should be aware the “sticker price” is actually 1.825% higher for properties under $3,000,000 and 2.075% for those $3,000,000 and up.

 The first New York City transfer tax was enacted in 1959.
 Since then, the rate and scope of the tax has grown.
 In 1959, real property sellers were subject to a 0.5% tax.
-That has since grown to up to 2.075% for property in New York City over $3.000.000 and now includes co-ops.
+That has since gone up to 2.075% for property in New York City over $3.000.000 and now includes co-ops.